Trump's lawyers argue his 'fighting' words are free speech | DW | 12.02.2021

 Trump's "fighting" words are protected free speech and need to be contextualized.
 His incendiary language are not different than what many other politicians say or the phasing they use, Van der Veen argued.

-As he closed his agreement, Michael Van Der Veen said that on January 6, Trump was simply pushing his followers to "fight" for sweeping election reforms and holding big tech companies responsible, all of which would be protected free speech under the US Constitution.
+As he closed his agreement, he said that on January 6, Trump was simply pushing his followers to "fight" for sweeping election reforms and holding big tech companies responsible, all of which would be protected free speech under the US Constitution.

 Despite recognizing the power of the arguments made by Democratic lawmakers, most Republican Senators appear determined to acquit Trump over charges of incitement of insurrection.